-Uma Sanghvi helps people release fear & anxiety, connect with their Higher Self wisdom and live a radiant life of rest and joy.
+Uma helps people release anxiety, connect with higher guidance and live a spirit-led life of joy.

 As a child I read fantastical stories about adventures through time and space.
 I loved science fiction.
 I loved the books my English teachers assigned.
 I loved ANYTHING compelling.
 A good story is seductive, enthralling.